pkumod/gStore/README.md

 # Gstore System

 Gstore System(also called gStore) is a graph database engine for managing large graph-structured data, which is open-source and targets at Linux operation systems.
-The whole project is written in C++, and we try our best to avoid using STL.
+The whole project is written in C++, with the help of some libraries such as readline, antlr, and so on.
 Only source tarballs are provided currently, which means you have to compile the source code if you want to use our system.

 ## Getting Started